-Certain grants from donor-advised funds may require expenditure responsibility procedures due to the type of organization or use of funding.
-The Pension Protection Act of 2006 did not distinguish between Endowed and Non-Endowed Funds.

-The staff will exercise grant expenditure responsibility when such is required by law or policy.
-Grants to organizations not described in ss 170(b)(1)(a) of the Internal Revenue Code such as non charities,

-private non-operating foundations or certain supporting organizations of public charities require expenditure responsibility.
-Additionally, supporting organizations and foreign non-governmental organizations require expenditure responsibility as described in the sections, “International Grantmaking” beginning on page six (6) and “Supporting Organizations” beginning on page seven (7) for the required procedures.
-If the Foundation determines through the initial Due Diligence Procedures that expenditure responsibility is required, it will perform the following steps:

-Foundation will conduct a pre-grant inquiry to determine whether the proposed grantee is likely to use the grant for the specified purposes.

-Foundation and grantee will sign a written grant agreement with specific terms required by law.

-Grantee will maintain the grant funds in a separate account on the grantee’s books.

-Grantee will report to the Foundation, in writing, once at the completion of the grant period, no more than fourteen (14) months after the grant was issued, explaining how the grantee used the funds and describing its compliance with the grant terms.
-Should an organization be delinquent in submitting its report, the organization may be deemed ineligible by the Foundation to receive future grants.

-At the request of the donor or at the determination of staff, an organization recommended for a grant that is restricted to a specific program within that organization or a specific use of funds may be required to submit information similar to what is required when applying for a grant through the Competitive Grant Award Programs, including:
+At the request of the donor or at the determination of Foundation Staff, an organization recommended for a grant that is restricted to a specific program within that organization or a specific use of funds may be required to submit information similar to what is required when applying for a grant through the Annual Grant Cycle, including:

-General information on the organization’s mission and programs.
+General information on the organization’s mission and programs;

-Proof of nonprofit status: 501(c)(3), educational institution or government entity.
+Proof of nonprofit status: 501(c)(3), educational institution or government entity;

-Recent financial statement including balance sheet.
+Recent financial statement including balance sheet;

-Annual operating budget reflecting expenditures and receipts may be required depending on the designation of the grant.
+Annual operating budget reflecting expenditures and receipts may be required depending on the designation of the grant;

-501(c)(3) must submit a listing of current members of the board of directors; educational institutions or government agencies may submit a list of members of any appropriate advisory committee providing oversight.
+A listing of current members of the board of directors; educational institutions or government agencies may submit a list of members of any appropriate advisory committee providing oversight; and

 Religious organizations and public educational institutions are exempt from the state’s charitable organization requirements.
-Staff will verify status and exemption of educational or religious organization.
+Foundation Staff will verify status and exemption of educational or religious organization.

-Often current information on a New Mexico organization is on file from other grant proposals.
 This review process will normally be completed within a few days.
-If information is not readily available and/or the organization has not received a grant previously, the organization is contacted either by telephone, letter or email informing them of a possible grant and asking for current information, which may include a copy of the IRS tax exemption letter, brochures, current financial statements or annual report.
+Often current information on a New Mexico organization is on file from other grant proposals applications.
+If information is not readily available or current, and/or the organization has not received a grant previously, the organization is contacted either by telephone or email informing them of a possible grant and asking for current information, which may include a copy of the IRS tax exemption letter, brochures, current financial statements or annual report.

+Foundation Advised Grants

+From time-to-time grants may be recommended by Foundation Staff or members of the Board of Trustees from Unrestricted or General Operating Funds.
+Foundation Staff will present the recommendation to a Staff committee, consisting of the Community Impact Director and no less than two additional Foundation Staff members, for review and approval.
+The full Board of Trustees would be notified at the next regularly scheduled Board meeting.

+Appendix A

-Board Approved Policies and Procedures
+Additional Board Approved Policies and Procedures

-Expenditure Responsibility and Expenditure Equivalency, Approved by BOT August 16, 2011
+Expenditure Responsibility and Expenditure Equivalency Procedures, Approved by Board of Trustees on August 16, 2011, as Modified by Board of Trustees on ______, 2024.

-It is the policy of the Foundation to comply with IRS Expenditure Responsibility (ER) or Expenditure Equivalency (EE) procedures when such is required by law or policy through appropriate Due Diligence Procedures.
+It is the policy of Albuquerque Community Foundation (Foundation) to comply with IRS Expenditure Responsibility (ER) or Expenditure Equivalency (EE) procedures when such is required by law or policy.